twesleyb/SwipProteomics/README.md

 |------------------|---------------------------|
 |![](./figs/github/WASH_Complex.png)|![](./figs/github/Swip.gif)|

-The P1019R missense mutation causes the exchange of Proline, an internal neutral amino acid with an Arginine, a charged amino acid.
-This is predicted to be structurally disruptive, in the domain thought to be critical to binding its namesake Strumpellin.

-Accordingly, MUT SWIP is deficient in binding Strumpellin and WASH1.
+The P1019R missense mutation results in the exchange of proline (Pro, P), an internal neutral amino acid with an arginine (Arg, R), a charged amino acid.
+This mutation is found in the WASHC4 domain that is thought be be critical for its interaction with Strumpellin, and is predicted to be structurally disruptive.
+Accordingly, we found that MUT SWIP disrupts its ntraction Strumpellin and WASH1.

 <p align="center">
   <img src="./figs/github/DNA_Protein.png"/>
   </p>

 ## Spatial proteomics
-Spatial proteomics is the proteomic analysis of subcellular fractions prepared by centrifuging at different speeds.
-We prepared 7 subcellular fractions from SWIP WT and MUT mouse brain using an adapted version of the HyperLOPIT DC protocol established by Geladaki _et al_.[[2]](refs/Geladaki_2019.pdf).
+We performed subcellular fractionation and TMT proteomics, or spatial proteomics, by adapting the protocol established by Geladaki _et al_.[[2]](refs/Geladaki_2019.pdf).

-We used 16-plex TMT proteomics to quantify __5,894__ proteins in these seven subcellular fractions.
-We analze the abundance profiles of proteins across these seven fractions for patterns of correlation.
-Many proteins function through their interactions with other proteins.
-Proteins that interact and function together are found in specialized subcellular comparments.
-Many of which are membrane bound.
-In many  regards this is an improvement upon approaches like WGCNA.
+We prepared 7 subceullar fractions from brain, in all quantifying __5,894__ proteins.
+By analyzing the correlated abundance profiles of proteins across all seven fractions we reoncstructed a brain spatial proteomics network in which modules of highly correlated proteins represent groups of interacting, colocalizing, functionally related proteins.

 <p align="center">
   <img src="./figs/github/TMT_Design.png"/>